 - 1. Teacher student conference.

 - 2. Time-out in the classroom or office.

 - 3. Individual classroom consequences.

-- 4. Lunchtime detention.
+- 4. Before/ after school detention or lunchtime detention.

 - 5. Communication with a parent via a letter, email, telephone call, or conference.

-- 6. Before or after school detention.
+- 6. Referral to the Principal or Administrator.

-- 7. Referral to the Principal or administrator.
+- 7. Loss of a classroom privileges, such as recess, or attending a field trip.

-- 8. Loss of a classroom privileges, such as a field trip.
+- 8. Individual behavior plan.

-- 9. Individual behavior plan.
+- 9. In-school suspension.

-- 10. In-school suspension.
+- 10. Out of school suspension.

-- 11. Out of school suspension. - 12.
-Expulsion.
+- 11. Expulsion.